andremano/GIS-4-Land-Administration/_build/html/_sources/using_qgis.rst.txt

    | For this exercise you will need this `dataset <https://canvas.utwente.nl/courses/6395/files/1773829/download?download_frd=1/>`_.
 The dataset contains the following layers:

-   - *admin_regions.gpkg* (vector layer containing the administrative regions of Guyana)
+   - *power_cables.gpkg* (vector layer containing the power lines of Addis Ababa)
+   - *residential_areas.gpkg* (vector layer containing residential areas of Addis Ababa)
-   - *rivers.gpkg* (vector layer containing the main rivers of Guyana)
+   - *rivers.gpkg* (vector layer containing the main water lines of Addis Ababa)
-   - *roads.gpkg* (vector layer containing the main roads of Guyana)
+   - *main_roads.gpkg* (vector layer containing the main roads of Addis Ababa)

 #. **Task** Start QGIS and add the three layers